highkay/highkay/README.md

-- 🔭 I’m currently working on qingteng
+- 🔭 I’m currently not working
 - 🌱 I’m currently learning Java/Golang/Javascript/Python and ANYTHING interesting
-- 👯 I’m looking to collaborate on cybersecurity ontology
+- 👯 I’m looking to collaborate on cybersecurity architecture
 - 🤔 I’m looking for help with knowledge graph on cybersecurity ontology
 - 💬 Ask me about coding, cybersecurity and startup stuff
 - 📫 How to reach me: see bio